openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 Most users will likely want to setup Bluetooth Tethering.
 Please see [Phase 4](https://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-4/bluetooth-tethering-edison.html) for the directions to run the setup script below for BT and pairing directions.

+#### oref0-setup.sh script (without Bluetooth tethering - recommended to do for your first setup )

+`cd && ~/src/oref0/bin/oref0-setup.sh`

+to run the script interactively, or get usage guidelines for providing inputs as command line arguments.

 #### oref0-setup.sh script with Bluetooth

+If you have a working setup and are ready to add Bluetooth tethering to the mix:

 `cd && ~/src/oref0/bin/oref0-setup.sh --btmac=AA:BB:CC:DD:EE:FF` (where AA:BB:CC:DD:EE:FF is your phone's BT MAC address)

-#### oref0-setup.sh script without Bluetooth tethering

-Otherwise if you don't want Bluetooth tethering, run this:

-`cd && ~/src/oref0/bin/oref0-setup.sh`

-to run the script interactively, or get usage guidelines for providing inputs as command line arguments.

 **Worldwide pump users**
 If you are running from the master branch and not the WW branch, you'll need to follow the instructions at https://github.com/oskarpearson/mmeowlink/wiki/Non-USA-pump-settings to ensure that the correct frequency is used by mmtune.